-Every investor knows the value of a diversified portfolio, thus, in this article, we’ll cover what SFR properties are and how they provide a great long-term investment for people who want to expand their holdings.
+Every real estate professional knows the value of a diversified portfolio.
+In this article, we’ll cover what single-family rental (SFR) properties are and how they provide an excellent long-term investment for people who want to expand their holdings.

 What Does SFR Mean in Real Estate?